pipelight/doc.pipelight/guide/the_story.md

 When I need to deploy a machine, install and configure everything to deploy my apps in different envs..
 I use it with docker, ansible, vagrant and others.
 It becomes pretty simple to share variables/env between tools.

+## How is it different from...

+Following softwares an Pipelight aim to automate tasks but in different ways.

+### CircleCI

+Pipelight is born from Free and Open Source Softwares, it is meant to be self-hosted by organisations.
+Opposed to

+### Dagger.io

+Dagger runs commands in containers making it more ressource consuming than Pipelight who runs commands in a simple subprocess by default

+### Drone.io